Common Additives Used in Candle Making

 How wicks respond to additives (soot, mushrooming, clogging)

-Start with wick sizing basics when the formula changes, and use a wick-problems guide if the burn still looks unstable after one controlled re-test.
+Additives can change fuel flow enough to shift flame size, soot, or mushrooming, so wick response stays a subordinate caution rather than a full troubleshooting branch here.
+Start with wick sizing basics after a formula change, and use a wick-problems guide if the burn still looks unstable after one controlled re-test.

 How to meet additive safety & compliance basics